 Surge protective device (SPD for short), also known as surge protector, lightning protection grid, lightning surge protector, lightning arrester, etc., is the device for limiting transient overvoltage and shunting surge currents.
 The SPD discharges the surge current containing high energy into the ground, thus playing a protective role.
 It is applied to lightning protection of various power supplies and signal circuits, and transient overvoltage protection (switching surge, electrostatic discharge, etc.) and other power-consuming occasions.

-According to the application, there are mainly power SPD, signal SPD, field instrument SPD, network SPD, etc. Power supply SPD is used to protect various power supply and distribution systems, electrical equipment such as inverters, UPS, switching power supplies, etc.
+According to the application, there are mainly power SPD(ac power surge protection device and dc power surge protector), signal SPD (signal surge protection device), field instrument SPD, network SPD (network surge protection device), etc. Power supply SPD is used to protect various power supply and distribution systems, electrical equipment such as inverters, UPS, switching power supplies, etc.

 Signal SPD is used to protect various control systems, instruments, PLC, DCS, SCADA, transmitters, flow meters, etc.

 The SPD contains at least one nonlinear element inside.
 It can instantly discharge the lightning current of μs level (10-6 seconds) to the earth within nanoseconds (10-9 seconds).

 Commonly used components are gas discharge tube (GDT), varistor (MOV) and TVS (transient suppression diode).